coderarjob/libpix/README.md

 understand why this is so - we are not living in DOS times!
 But still the barrier to start working with graphics should not be this hard.

-This is not a graphics library or a GUI toolkit, this provides just a buffer where one can put pixels then save the buffer to a PPM file and see the render.
+This GUI toolkit, this provides just a buffer where one can put pixels then save the buffer to a PPM file and see the output.

-Here is my attempt to provide a solution.
+### Why PPM and not any other file format?
+Because its very simple, use and is supported in Linux.

 ## Example: